chinshr/diarize-ruby/README.md

 # diarize-ruby

 This library provides an easy-to-use toolkit for speaker segmentation (diarization) and identification from audio.

-This library was adopted from [diarize-jruby](https://github.com/bbc/diarize-jruby), being used within the BBC R&D World Service.
+It was adopted from [diarize-jruby](https://github.com/bbc/diarize-jruby), being used within the BBC R&D World Service.

-The main reason from deviating from the original library is to have a universal gem that works with either Ruby interpreter.
+The main reason from deviating from the original is to provide support for Ruby MRI.
 It uses [Ruby Java Bridge](http://rjb.rubyforge.org) instead of [JRuby](http://jruby.org).

-Work to be done:

-* Universal gem that works on JRuby and various Ruby implementations (MRI) and versions
-* Use performant math packages tuned to either Ruby implementation
-* Add support for alternative diarization tools
-* Add CI tool

 ## Speaker Diarization